cloudmesh/classes/docs/source/hw4.rst

    - owner/group of the destination file is ``root``
    - mode of the file is ``0644``
    - reload mongodb after adding this file to remote
-   - *You can find mongodb.service* template file in your hw4 branch
+   - You can find *mongodb.service.j2* template file in your hw4 branch

 * Write a main playbook:
    - to include your new role